d2s/Documentation/docs/DIYNAS.md

 [ZFS](https://en.wikipedia.org/wiki/ZFS) is an important part of my NAS.
 ZFS was developed by Sun Microsystems as part of OpenSolaris.
 [OpenZFS](http://open-zfs.org/wiki/Main_Page) is now the main developer of the open source ZFS used in FreeBSD and Linux.

 FreeNAS has released a new version *FreeNAS Corral*.
 For some time I have used NAS4Free.
-The latest update of NAS4Free caused me some troubles and a week ago I got a newsletter about FreeNAS Corral.
+The latest update of NAS4Free caused me some troubles and a week ago (March 2017).
+I got a newsletter about FreeNAS Corral.
 So i decidede to install FreeNAS.

 My FreeNAS based NAS is now setup to do the following:

 - Mounted a mirrored zpool used for backup by using RsyncOSX.
 To use RsyncOSX (or rsync) I enabled ssh and rsync on the server (by using the GUI).
-I added a user (thomas) and enabled [passwordless login](https://github.com/rsyncOSX/Documentation/blob/master/PasswordlessLogin.md).
+I added a user (thomas) and enabled [passwordless login](PasswordlessLogin.md).
-- Shared out a SMB and AFP filesystem.
+- sharing out a SMB and AFP filesystem.
 - Accepts rsync over ssh

-## The NAS
+## The NAS (HW)

 The only piece from my old NAS to keep is an Intel RAID controller.
 All other HW is replaced (not the storage).
 Why keep the RAID controller?
 First of all it is supported by most OS.
 The motherboard has only four SATA ports.
 I have (including the boot disk) seven SATA disks.
 The RAID controller has 8-ports and all disks except the boot disk, is connected to the RAID controller.
 The controller is discontinued but it stills works.